-Amid Australian property prices experiencing the worst declined since the global financial crisis, Aussies are reaching out to stylists, who can stage their homes to help secure a sale – and potentially a higher return.
+Amid Australian property prices experiencing the worst decline since the global financial crisis, Aussies are reaching out to stylists, who can stage their homes to help secure a sale – and potentially a higher return.

 The major cities were the hardest hit by the weakening housing market, with Sydney house prices plunging 8.9% and Melbourne by 7%, followed by Perth (4.7%) and Darwin (1.5%).
 Simultaneously, property stylists are reporting growing demand for home staging in capital cities.